speedyprem/disable-features/README.md

 ## Introduction

 It will disable all unnecessary WordPress features and speed up your website in an elegant way.
+This plugin is Super simple, Clean, Secure code, and Lightweight.
+We have also focused on flexibility, performance, and security to ensures that it will work with other WordPress plugins.

+Disabling unnecessary default features in WordPress is essential for optimizing site performance, security, and user experience.
+For instance, if your site is not utilising the Rest API, then deactivating the REST API and XML-RPC can mitigate potential security vulnerabilities.
+By tailoring WordPress to only include necessary features, you can ensure a faster, more secure, and user-focused website.

+By using this All-in-One plugin you can simply disable feature that you do not want to use with one click.

 ## DISABLE THE FOLLOWING FEATURES: